Prompt Categories Cluster for Weakly Supervised Semantic Segmentation: Methodology

 \section{Methodology}

-In this section, we present the overall architecture and main components of our method.
-We begin by offering an overview of our PPC WSSS framework in Sec.\ref{sec:Overview}.
-Subsequently, in Sec.\ref{sec:prompt}, we present our proposed self-refine Prompt method in detail, it uses GPT to cluster categories with similar features.
-Finally, in Sec.~\ref{sec:token}, we incorporate category cluster information as learnable tokens within the ViT framework during model training.
-The objective is to enhance the ability of model to learn easily confused similar information within similar classes, thereby improving the quality of pseudo-label and ultimately enhancing semantic segmentation performance.
+In this section, we present the overall architecture and main components of our method, providing a comprehensive understanding of the PCC framework.
+We first outline the general workflow of our PCC framework in Sec.~\ref{sec:Overview}, introducing its core structure and functionality.
+Subsequently, in Sec.~\ref{sec:prompt}, we detail our proposed self-refine Prompt method, which leverages GPT's advanced capabilities to cluster categories with similar features, harnessing the extensive knowledge embedded in LLMs.
+This automated clustering enhances information exchange between images of different classes, enabling the model to better capture and utilize inter-class relationships for improved semantic understanding.
+Finally, in Sec.~\ref{sec:token}, we integrate category cluster information as learnable tokens into the ViT framework during training, aiming to strengthen the model's ability to distinguish easily confused information within similar classes.
+This refinement improves pseudo-label quality and ultimately boosts semantic segmentation performance.